A geometric distortion solution specifically for historical observations and its implementation: Methods

 Now we can determine the GD effect at any given pixel position using a polynomial with coefficients $\overline{C}_{\text{pix}}$.
-However, when the GD effect changes dramatically within a small image range, there would be a significant difference between the GD effect at the distortionless pixel position of the star and its actual observed pixel position.
+However, when the GD effect changes dramatically within a small image range, there would be a significant difference in the GD effect between the distortionless pixel position of the star and its actual observed pixel position.
 In order to handle this issue, we determine the transformation from the pixel positions $(x_i,y_i)$ to the distortionless positions to correct GD.
-Specifically, we construct a $16\times16$ grid uniformly distributed across the pixel coordinates of the image, as shown in Figure~\ref{fig:gd}.
+Specifically, we construct a $16\times16$ grid uniformly distributed across the pixel coordinates of the image (as shown in Figure~\ref{fig:gd}).
 Then the grid positions $(x_g,y_g)$ are transformed via a polynomial using the coefficients $\overline{C}_{\text{pix}}$, resulting in their distorted positions $(x_g^{_{GD}},y_g^{_{GD}})$.
-Finally, the inverse transform coefficients $\overline{C}_{\text{inv}}$ are determined by fitting from $(x_g^{_{GD}},y_g^{_{GD}})$ to $(x_g,y_g)$.
+Finally, the inverse transformation coefficients $\overline{C}_{\text{inv}}$ are determined by fitting from $(x_g^{_{GD}},y_g^{_{GD}})$ to $(x_g,y_g)$.
 The pixel position with GD correction can be calculated by setting $(X,Y)$ as the coordinate $(x_i,y_i)$ and using $\overline{C}_{\text{inv}}$ as the coefficients in Equation~\ref{poly}.
 Figure \ref{fig:flowchart} describes the solving process for these coefficients and the transformations between different positions.

 Considering that the pixel positions of stars are contaminated by different levels of random noise, weights have been introduced into all fitting procedures related to the pixel positions $(x_i,y_i)$.
 The GD model is derived through an iterative procedure, with the weights initially set to be uniform.
-After the first iteration of the GD solution, the weight for each star is determined as the inverse of the variance in positional measurements, which is associated with its brightness.
-Detailed calculation procedure for the weights can be found in \citet{Lin2019}.
-The weights and the coefficients $C^{_{L}}_{\text{std}}$ are updated in each iteration, so that a more accurate GD model can be solved.
-The final analytical GD model is obtained through two to four iterations of the aforementioned procedure.
+After the first iteration of the GD solution, the weight for each star is determined as the inverse of the variance in positional measurements.
+The variance can be calculated by fitting a sigmoidal function to the Mag-SD data (as shown in Figure~\ref{fig:precision}).
+The sigmoidal function is expressed as: